Private Scholarships and Outside Sources of Financial Aid

 The Office of Student Financial Services has provided a few nationally recognized search engines to help you begin.

 Please note: Although the internet is a great research resource, we would like to caution you against web-based scholarship search companies that charge fees for searches.
-Never pay a fee for a scholarship search and if a company does proactively reach out to you, obtain their contact information and alert Financial Aid.
+Never pay a fee for a scholarship search and if a company does proactively reach out to you, obtain their contact information and alert the Office of Student Financial Services .

-When you receive funds from a private scholarship, you must report those funds to the Office of Financial Aid by submitting a copy of the notification letter.
+When you receive funds from a private scholarship, you must report those funds to the Office of Student Financial Services by submitting a copy of the notification letter.

 Please Note: Some scholarship agencies require additional documentation to be sent directly to them prior to sending funds to the College.
 Generally these requirements are outlined on your notification letter.

 UPLAN / UPLAN Match

 The College will provide matching funds as outlined in applicable savings programs.
 Amounts vary according to agreement plans.
 Funds are credited to tuition accounts after the add/drop period and stabilization has occurred each semester.